 To be married at All Saints or St. Stephen’s it is necessary either to live in the parish or it is your regular place of worship.
 The best way to make contact is to introduce yourselves at one of the Sunday Masses to Fr.
-Hughes.
+Doyle.
 If it is your regular place of worship but not the parish in which you reside, then it is still necessary to obtain written permission from your own Parish Priest.
 Six months’ notice is required for a wedding.

-It is preferable if you would see Father Hughes after mass or telephone, rather than email.
+It is preferable if you would see Father Doyle after mass or telephone, rather than email.
 Email is less than satisfactory when communicating particularly with regard to something so important and personal.

 They are celebrated outwith the celebration of Mass.

 At St. Stephen’s Baptisms are held on every 2nd Sunday of the month.
 They are after the Sunday Mass, again due to the pandemic.

 When choosing Godparents for your child, please note that at least one Godparent must be a Catholic who has been confirmed.
 It is permissible for additional Godparents to be members of another Christian Church.
 It is not appropriate to choose non-Christians as Godparents.